lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 - Note the usage of `register()` in the file, it might make sense for other scripts to use this as well.
 It enhances `await import(...)` to resolve the TypeScript files as well.
   Making `tsx ./scripts/foo.ts` even more useful.
+- Use `Generator` instead of `App` in `gen/` files. `App` is an old import, which doesn't seem to be reflected yet in the JSDocs of all projects.
+- If `T.any().implementations` is used, make sure to supply the `ts` implementation.
+- If you don't use the ERD much in the project README, now might be the time to clean it up.
+You could still generate it by keeping the `database.includeEntityDiagram` option.
+  It will then reside in the `$generated/common` directory.

 ## As you-go